 Felix Quintana (b.
-1991, Los Angeles, CA) received a BA from Humboldt State University, Arcata, CA (2014) and is an MFA Photography Candidate at San Jose State University, San Jose CA (2021).
-His solo exhibitions include SOMArts Cultural Center, San Francisco, CA; Espacio 1839, Boyle Heights, CA; Avenue 50 Studio, Los Angeles, CA; and Residency Art, Inglewood, CA (forthcoming).
+1991, Lynwood, CA) received an MFA in Photography from San Jose State University, San Jose CA (2021) and a BA in Studio Art from Humboldt State University, Arcata, CA (2014).
+His solo exhibitions include SOMArts Cultural Center, San Francisco, CA; Espacio 1839, Boyle Heights, CA; Avenue 50 Studio, Los Angeles, CA; and Residency Art, Inglewood, CA (forthcoming 2022).

-His work has been included in group exhibitions at LAXART, West Hollywood, CA; Vincent Price Art Museum, Monterey Park, CA; Movimiento de Arte y Cultura de Latino America, San Jose, CA; Berkeley Art Center, Los Angeles Municipal Gallery; Vox Populi Gallery, Philadelphia, PA; The Dot Project, London, UK; NIAD Art Center, Richmond, CA; and Center for Photography Woodstock, NY (forthcoming).
-His work is in the permanent collection of Humboldt State University, Altamed Art Collection, and a recent acquisition from Oakland Museum of California.
+Select group exhibitions include LAXART, West Hollywood, CA; Vincent Price Art Museum, Monterey Park, CA; Movimiento de Arte y Cultura de Latino America, San Jose, CA; Berkeley Art Center, Los Angeles Municipal Gallery; Vox Populi Gallery, Philadelphia, PA; The Dot Project, London, UK; NIAD Art Center, Richmond, CA; and Museum of Latin American Art, Long Beach, CA, among many others.
+His work can be found in the permanent collections of Humboldt State University, Altamed Art Collection, and Oakland Museum of California.